Dr. Andrew Hershey outlines migraine’s contributing factors and what you can do to prevent a migraine attack

 In addition to preventing your attacks through the above steps, there are acute medications you can take that can reduce the severity of the attack.
 These include over-the-counter or prescription analgesics, triptans, and ergot alkaloids.

 “I tell all my patients, ‘Our goal with you is to get you down to one to two headaches per month that you can make go away within an hour, and until we get to that goal, we’re going to keep working with you,’” Dr. Hershey says.
 “Once you get to the goal, then it’s your job to help maintain that.’”

 There are many reasons why your migraine medication may not work—whether the side effects make it difficult to adhere to the medication, or if the medication just doesn’t work with your lifestyle.
 If you’re taking good care of yourself but still feel like your preventive or acute medication is having little effect, Dr. Hershey recommends speaking with your healthcare provider to see if there is an alternative form of treatment for you.

-Treating migraine doesn’t just mean one quick fix.
-“It’s a combination of everything, including taking good care of yourself, acute therapy, cognitive behavioral therapy and preventive medications,” he says.
+Treating a migraine doesn’t just mean one quick fix.
+“It’s a combination of everything, including taking good care of yourself, acute therapy, cognitive behavioral therapy, and preventive medications,” he says.
 “Everything together is what makes the person get better, not just one particular thing.”

 For more information on migraine diagnosis and treatment, visit our doctor-verified resource library.
 To find a headache specialist in your area who can diagnose you and create an effective treatment plan, use our find a doctor tool.